imperugo/Microsoft.Extensions.Logging.Slack/README.md

 # Microsoft.Extensions.Logging.Slack

+If you are a Slack addicted this is the logger for you!

 This project is not a part of NET Core or ASP.NET Core and is not provider by Microsoft.
 This is a logged implementation for `Microsoft.Extensions.Logging` who will log into [Slack](https://slack.com/).